-- 6.10.33.
+- 6.9.33.
 The Local Plan 2018 currently includes a requirement for schemes to be accompanied by a sustainability statement that demonstrates how a development embeds the principles of climate change mitigation and adaptation.
 See Policy CC/1: Mitigation and Adaptation to Climate Change.
-See also Policy CC/3: Renewable and Low Carbon Energy in New Developments and Policy CC/4: Water Efficiency. - 6.10.34.
-The Grainstore site provides a precious opportunity to deliver energy efficient and low carbon homes. - 6.10.35.
+See also Policy CC/3: Renewable and Low Carbon Energy in New Developments and Policy CC/4: Water Efficiency. - 6.9.34.
+The Grainstore site provides a precious opportunity to deliver energy efficient and low carbon homes. - 6.9.35.
 Since the adoption of the Local Plan in 2018, SCDC have worked together with Cambridge City to produce the Greater Cambridge Sustainable Design and Construction Supplementary Planning Document.
 This was adopted in January 2020.
 It provides guidance to planning applicants on how to prepare the required sustainability statement.
 It also includes in Appendix 1 a sustainability checklist for all applications coming forwards in South Cambridgeshire.
+The sixth part of the policy addreses these matters.
+In most cases, the submission of an Ecological Study to accompany planning applications will be an effective way to demonstrate how the proposed development will safeguard, and where practicable, enhance the habitat network.